 Counter Direction: Count up or count down.
 The default value is Count Up.

-Default Counter Value: The value at which the digital input port starts to count after the device booting up.
+Default Counter Value: The value at which the digital input port starts to count after the device boots up.
 The default value is 0.
 In case you set the Counter Direction to Count Down, you also need to set the Default Counter Value to non-zero.

-Fail-safe Mode: Display the setting for Fail-safe mode of the port.
+Fail-safe Mode: Display the setting for the Fail-safe mode of the port.
 If enabled, when the MQTT connection with Sollae Cloud is lost, the output port is set to LOW.
 It is expected to have a delay before a connection loss is detected, as the network timeout needs to be passed.
 It may take around a minute for Sollae devices to enter the Fail-safe mode after the connection loss happens.

 Some setting parameters in this category are locally stored on Sollae device memory.
 If any of those parameters are changed, the device's MQTT connection is required to be restarted.
 This means the said device will be disconnected from the cloud for a while during the setting update process.
 Also, for each digital input port, its counter value will be reset to the Default Counter Value.
 Please consider this to avoid possible issues or disruptions within your system.